sldeaals/currency-api-exercise/README.md

 ```js
 // App.js
 ```
-- Create a dropdown with the currencies USD, EUR and ARG (put USD by default)
+- Create a dropdown with the currencies USD, EUR, BRL, and ARS (put USD by default)
 - Show the currency that is selected in the dropdown.
 - Every time the dropdown value changes, the currency exchange API should hit the API again.